Contents

 More support options available to you

-• At times like these, it’s important to take care of your health and wellbeing.
+- At times like these, it’s important to take care of your health and wellbeing.
 Consider whether it would help you or a loved one to speak with Beyond Blue, opens in new window or Lifeline, opens in new window .
-NAB also supports its customers with access to free, independent and confidential counselling for all aspects of life – physical, mental, social, professional and financial.
+We also support our customers with access to free, independent, and confidential counselling for all aspects of life – physical, mental, social, professional and financial.
 You can call 1300 574 759 to make an appointment with a TELUS Health Clinician.

 You can also check out our free online budgeting tool.